|

 Antiquary (1816) as Scott's most persistently overlooked

 work.
-She argues that its self-conscious and highly ironized
+She argues that its self-conscious and highly ironized exploration

-inheritance, making the illegitimate legitimate, and restoring
+illegitimate legitimate, and restoring proper relations between

-proper relations between past and present.
+past and present.

 Back to top